Getting started

 ]

-Lists assigned to an easytree.dict are cast as easytree.list instances.
+Lists assigned to an easytree.dict are also cast as easytree.list instances.

 >>> tree = easytree.dict({"numbers": [1,3,5]})